Sustainability and responsibility

 We enable a sustainable future together with our stakeholders.
 We share the sustainability vision of the Ministry of Justice for 2030: Everyone matters, and we are building a just, sustainable and responsible constitutional state and democracy.

-The Legal Register Centre’s sustainability and responsibility work is monitored by the management group.
-Progress towards the goals is managed by the party responsible for the management of our performance, i.e. the Ministry of Justice.
+The sustainability and responsibility work is coordinated by the Legal Register Centre’s sustainability working group.
+The Legal Register Centre’s sustainability and responsibility work is monitored as part of management.
+Progress towards the objectives is guided by our performance steering authority, the Ministry of Justice.

 Legal Register Centre’s sustainability actions